A Full Characterization of Quantum Advice: Introduction

-To build intuition, we will begin (in Section \ref{MAJCER}) by proving the majority-certificates lemma for Boolean functions, as described above. \ However, to remove the artificial simplification we made and prove Theorem \ref{mainthm1}, we will need to generalize the lemma substantially, to a statement about possibly-infinite sets of real-valued functions $f:\left\{ 0,1\right\} ^{n}\rightarrow\left[ 0,1\right] $.\ \ In the general version, the hypothesis that $S$ is finite and not too large gets replaced by a more subtle assumption: namely, an upper bound on the so-called \textit{fat-shattering dimension} of $S$. \ To prove our generalization, we use powerful results of Alon et al.\ \cite{abch}\ and Bartlett and Long \cite{bartlettlong} on the learnability of real-valued functions. \ We then use a bound on the fat-shattering dimension of real-valued functions defined by quantum states (from Aaronson \cite{aar:learn}, building on Ambainis et al.\ \cite{antv}).
-Figure \ref{yqpflow}\ shows the overall dependency structure of the proof.
+To build intuition, we will begin (in Section \ref{MAJCER}) by proving the majority-certificates lemma for Boolean functions, as described above. \ However, to remove the artificial simplification we made and prove Theorem \ref{mainthm1}, we will need to generalize the lemma substantially, to a statement about possibly-infinite sets of real-valued functions $f:\left\{ 0,1\right\}^{n}\rightarrow\left[ 0,1\right] $.\ \ In the general version, the hypothesis that $S$ is finite and not too large will be replaced by a more subtle assumption: namely, an upper bound on the so-called \textit{fat-shattering dimension} of $S$. \ To prove our generalization, we use powerful results of Alon et al.\ \cite{abch}\ and Bartlett and Long \cite{bartlettlong} on the learnability of real-valued functions. \ We then use a bound on the fat-shattering dimension of real-valued functions defined by quantum states (from Aaronson \cite{aar:learn}, building on Ambainis et al.\ \cite{antv}).
+Figure \ref{yqpflow}\ shows the flow of ideas and results going into the proof.